 Is there a newsletter, blog or a person on LinkedIn that you believe your network would benefit from?
 Tell them what it is and why they should take your advice.

 Podcast Recommendations Make Great LinkedIn Posts

 Curating a list of podcasts you recommend is a great way to provide value to your network and drive engagement.
 Especially if it fits your industry.
 Don’t be afraid to mention podcasts that aren’t directly related to your industry, especially if you can provide a quick summary of the podcasts.
+Check out this example:

 Summarize a Podcast

 Doing the work for someone is always well received.
 If you summarize the key takeaways from a popular industry podcast, your network will appreciate it.
 This is something you can do on a regular basis as new podcast episodes come out.